xzuyn/ROCm-Guides/VLAD_SD.Next/README.md

+# THIS IS A TUTORIAL/INSTALL GUIDE FOR RDNA3 GPUS.
+IT WILL NOT WORK WITH OLDER MODELS.
 ## Step 0:
 If you don't already have your system setup with the correct drivers, kernels, etc, please follow the Main Guide [README.md](https://github.com/xzuyn/ROCm-Guides/)